Father’s Day in Niagara Falls

 The Niagara River is an acclaimed fishing spot.
 As you travel the upper Niagara Parkway above the falls you’ll spot other fishers trying to catch,” the big one”.
 Make sure you have the appropriate Ontario Fishing license.
 Ontario residents under 18 years of age and seniors over 65 are free.

-If your Dad likes flowers The Niagara Falls Bird Kingdom, and Butterfly Conservatory attractions are filled with lots of lush tropical plants amidst hundreds of birds and butterflies.
+If your Dad likes nature the Niagara Falls Bird Kingdom, and Butterfly Conservatory attractions are filled with lots of lush tropical plants amidst hundreds of birds and butterflies.
 The Niagara Parks Floral Showhouse and Fragrance Garden is a short walk from the Falls.
 Here you can check out the world’s tallest flower-the Titan Arum and an oasis of local and tropical plants.
 Hydrangeas, delphiniums and foxgloves will be featured in the greenhouse.
 Outside the Floral Showcase is a spectacular garden including a garden for the visually impaired.
 Plants are identified in Braille.

 Why not step back in time and experience what life was like in early 1800’s.
 In Fort Erie and Niagara on the Lake you’ll find two magnificent restored forts of the War of 1812 and 14.